-Lahaina Pali Trail is a 4.9 mile lightly trafficked point-to-point trail located near Wailuku, HI that offers the chance to see wildlife and is rated as difficult.
+Lahaina Pali Trail is a 4.9 mile lightly trafficked point-to-point trail located near Wailuku, Hawaii that offers the chance to see wildlife and is rated as difficult.
 The trail is primarily used for hiking and is accessible year-round.

 Directions from Wailuku: Both trail heads are accessible from Honoapiilani Highway (30).
 The eastern trail head lies 2.5 miles south of Wailuku Town via an unimproved road adjacent to the junction of Kuihelani Highway (380) and Kihei Road (31).
 Hikers should arrange to be dropped at the end of the un-improved road as there are no parking facilities and the land is privately owned.
 The western trail head lies 10 miles south of Lahaina and 3 miles west of Maalaea Harbor.
 The parking area is accessible from Highway 30 at Manawaipueo Gulch about 0.25 mile north of the Pali tunnel.

 I did this hike one morning when I was off from work.
 Recommend starting at around 7 in the am (earlier the better).
 Can get very hot when the sun is out.
 Start on the Maalea side.
 Awesome views all along the trial.
 I suggest bringing plenty of water and sunscreen.
 The turbines at the top are huge.
 I thoroughly enjoyed this hike.